Preethi-Sakthivel/EIC-Insurance-Company-Financial-Performance-Analysis-and-Strategic-Insight-Dashboard-/README.md

 •	Delivered actionable insights that supported turnaround strategies by visualizing historical vs. current performance trends and loss centers by geography and policy type.

-✅Project Purpose:
+✅  Project Purpose:

 The primary objective of this project was to analyze and diagnose the financial downturn of EIC Insurance Company by leveraging advanced data modeling, data transformation, and interactive visual analytics.
 The analysis aimed to uncover performance trends, identify root causes of losses, and provide actionable insights to inform strategic decision-making and operational efficiency improvements.

-📊Business Problem:
+📊  Business Problem:

 EIC Insurance Company experienced consistent financial losses without clear visibility into contributing factors.
 A lack of consolidated reporting, poor data quality, and minimal stakeholder insights into policy performance, profitability, and customer segmentation hindered timely corrective actions.

-📈Project Scope:
+📈  Project Scope:

 •	Data integration from multiple internal data sources related to policy, claims, and financial performance.